Blog post

 Speedier code analysis

-In SonarQube 8.9 LTS, Java files were processed one at a time.
-SonarQube 9.9 LTS enables batch mode, processing files in bulk and making analysis 30% faster in our tests.
+In SonarQube Server 8.9 LTS, Java files were processed one at a time.
+SonarQube Server 9.9 LTS enables batch mode, processing files in bulk and making analysis 30% faster in our tests.
 The improvement was as high as 47% when analyzing SonarSource/sonar-java itself.
 The performance improvements were measured to be the greatest on projects with a lot of dependencies or on a slow filesystem like NFS.

-This performance improvement is further enhanced for commercial SonarQube users through the introduction of incremental analysis for pull requests.
+This performance improvement is further enhanced for commercial SonarQube Server users through the introduction of incremental analysis for pull requests.
 This feature focuses on analyzing only the changes introduced in a pull request instead of the entire codebase.
-You can learn more about this in the SonarQube 9.9 LTS announcement.
+You can learn more about this in the SonarQube Server 9.9 LTS announcement.

 All of these speed boosts will ensure that you spend less time waiting and more time coding.